 With Navistream, drivers go through the entire vehicle inspection process electronically through an easy-to-use, fast and intuitive interface, saving hours of handwritten logs and trees!
 Most major and minor defects are already recorded within the system, so drivers just need to click on the appropriate deficiencies.
 Once pre-trip and post-trip inspections are completed, DVIRs are reviewed by operations staff and mechanics who identify and monitor vehicles requiring maintenance.

-- Reducing the burden of paperwork for your drivers
+- Decrease paperwork time for your drivers

-- Easily flagging non-inspected or DVIR-failed vehicles
+- Easily flag non-inspected or DVIR failed vehicles

-- Lowering the risk of compliance breaches
+- Lower the risk of compliance breaches

 What is IFTA?

 When transporting goods or passengers across several states, motor carriers must comply with the International Fuel Tax Agreement (IFTA).
 This agreement between the Canadian provinces and 48 American states facilitates the way transportation companies report and pay fuel taxes.
 As a result of IFTA, carriers just need to file a single quarterly fuel tax report to their base jurisdiction even though they have traveled in other IFTA jurisdictions.
 Fuel taxes are then redistributed between states depending on where the fuel was consumed.
 Concretely, if truck drivers pay fuel tax at the pump in a state but burn it in another state, fuel tax equalization between states must ensue.